-- 6. Lubricate the o-ring on the new filter with a film of fresh engine oil.
-Check to make sure the o-ring is in good condition. - 7.
-Install the new filter and turn by hand until the filter gasket contacts the sealing surface, then turn an additional 1/2 turn. - 8.
-Reinstall the crankcase drain plug.
-Torque to 16 Nm. - 9.
-Remove the oil fill cap and add 2.4 l (2.5 quarts) of recommended oil.
+- 9. Remove the oil fill cap and add 2.5 quarts (2.4 l) of recommended oil.
 Reinstall the fill cap. - 10.
+Start the engine and allow it to idle for 30 seconds. - 11.
+Stop the engine.
+Wait 15 seconds before removing the dipstick. - 12.
 Remove the dipstick.
-Wipe it dry with a clean cloth. - 11.
+Wipe it dry with a clean cloth. - 13.
 Reinstall the dipstick completely.
-Remove the dipstick and check the oil level. - 12.
+Remove the dipstick and check the oil level. - 14.
 Remove the oil fill cap to add the recommended oil as needed.
 Maintain the oil level between the minimum and maximum marks on the dipstick.
-Do not overfill. - 13.
-Reinstall the fill cap. - 14.
-Reinstall the dipstick. - 15.
+Do not overfill. - 15.
+Reinstall the fill cap. - 16.
+Reinstall the dipstick. - 17.
 Dispose of used filter and oil properly.

-MAINTENANCE Transmission (Main Gearcase)
+Transmission (Main Gearcase)

-Always check and change the fluid at the intervals outlined in the Periodic Maintenance Chart beginning on page 79.
-Refer to the Gearcase Specifications Chart on page 94 for recommended lubricants, capacities and torque specifications.
+Always check and change the fluid at the intervals outlined in the Periodic Maintenance Chart beginning on page 77.
+Refer to the Gearcase Specifications Chart on page 92 for recommended lubricants, capacities and torque specifications.